stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 feature_image: "/uploads/value vs time.jpg"

 ---
+Most clients start with productivity and culture, before adding ideation, strategy execution and business performance.

 You should be up and running on #stratapp within 2 cups of coffee, which is a far cry from the weeks or months it usually takes to deploy software.

 # NO NEED FOR BIG BANG ROLL OUTS